19hours/sg-statutes/Acts/Income Tax Act.md

 (b) for the purpose of section 105L, prescribe different descriptions of information, forms and manners of provision of the information, and times and frequencies for the provision of the information, in relation to different international tax compliance agreements, different persons or under different circumstances;

+(c) impose on a person —

+(i) audit requirements for the purpose of determining the extent of compliance by the person with the regulations made under this section (including requiring the person’s internal auditor or appointing another person to carry out an audit, and report the results of the audit to the Comptroller);

+(ii) due diligence requirements;

+(iii) registration and other requirements; and

+(iv) a requirement that the person inform the Comptroller if the person wishes to authorise another person to perform any requirement under section 105L(1) or sub-paragraphs (i), (ii) and (iii) on the person’s behalf,

+being requirements that —

-(c) impose registration, due diligence procedures and other obligations required or permitted to be imposed under an international tax compliance agreement on any person to whom the agreement applies;
+(A) are required or permitted to be imposed under an international tax compliance agreement on any person to whom the agreement applies; or

+(B) may facilitate the implementation of any future competent authority agreement which may be declared as an international tax compliance agreement under section 105K(1);

+[Act 15 of 2016 wef 20/07/2016]

+(ca) provide that a contravention of any specified provision is an offence;

 [Act 37 of 2014 wef 27/11/2014]

-(ca) provide that a contravention of any specified provision is an offence; and
+[Act 15 of 2016 wef 20/07/2016]

+(cb) enable the Comptroller to appoint another person to carry out an audit for the purpose of determining the extent of compliance by a person with the regulations made under this section; and

-[Act 37 of 2014 wef 27/11/2014]
+[Act 15 of 2016 wef 20/07/2016]

 (d) contain incidental, transitional or savings provisions.